Pomps-prog/GrassTool_Maya2024/README.md

 1.Prepare your scene:

-A "grass" mesh (the object to scatter)
-A "plane" mesh (the surface to scatter on)
+A "grass" mesh (the object to scatter) ***change pivot point to bottom of grass mesh for better wind animation A "plane" mesh (the surface to scatter on)

 2.In the tool UI: